the-au-forml-lab/au_ccs_dissertation_template/md_version/main.md

 ## Code Listings

 Code is displayed using the listings package.
-Check the "Table 1: Predefined  languages" of the listings package to see the list of supported languages by default.
+Check the "Table 1: Predefined  languages" of the listings package documentation to see the list of supported languages by default.

+Markdown only
-Your can display code using [various possible syntaxes](https://pandoc.org/MANUAL.html#verbatim-code-blocks).
+~  Your can display code using [various possible syntaxes](https://pandoc.org/MANUAL.html#verbatim-code-blocks).

 As a fenced block: